STRIDES/NIHCloudLabAzure/tutorials/README.md

 ## **RNAseq** <a name="RNA"></a>
 RNAseq is a technique for quantifying gene levels of gene expression across the genome.
 **Update how to run on Azure**
-- You can run this [Nextflow tutorial](https://nf-co.re/rnaseq/3.7) for RNAseq a variety of ways on AWS.
-Following the instructions outlined above, you could use EC2, SageMaker, or AWS Batch(/docs/Genomics_Workflows.md).
+- You can run this [Nextflow on Azure tutorial](https://microsoft.github.io/Genomics-Community/mydoc_nextflow.html) for RNAseq a variety of ways on Azure.
+Following the instructions outlined above, you could use Virtual Machines, Azure Machine Learning, or Azure Batch. for more information on Microsoft Genomics check [here](/docs/Genomics_Workflows.md).
 - **Test this notebook in Azure ML**
 - For a notebook version of a complete RNAseq pipeline from Fastq to Salmon quantification from the King Lab of the University of Maine INBRE use this [notebook](/tutorials/notebooks/rnaseq-myco-tutorial-main), which we re-wrote to work on AWS.
 You can also use any of Ben King's excellent [notebooks](https://github.com/King-Laboratory/rnaseq-myco-notebook) as well, but they are originally written for GCP.